nathanallen242/cap4773/q1/README.md

 #### Prediction Technique

 Our study utilizes multiple linear regression to predict three primary indicators of GitHub repository popularity: annual stars, annual forks, and open issues per year.
 These indicators are treated as separate dependent variables in our models.
-The independent variables are derived from a comprehensive set of features that characterize repository attributes, with the inclusion of a manually created 'age' feature representing the maturity of the repository.
+The independent variables are derived from a comprehensive set of features that characterize repository attributes, with the inclusion of a manually created 'age' feature representing the maturity of the repositoryci.
 The regression model for each dependent variable $Y_{k}$ is formulated as follows:

 $$
 Y_{k} = b_0 + b_1X_1 + b_2X_2 + \ldots + b_rX_r